jorbDehmel/lammps_ARBFN/README.md

         `MPI_Barrier`, unlike the controller.

-When developing a controller, it is best to use the provided example controllers in `./tests/` as templates.
+When developing a controller, it is best to use the provided example controllers in `./tests/` (for `Python` and `C++`) as templates.
+These contain built-in timeouts to handle cases where LAMMPS enters an undetected error state, and therefore avoids eating away valuable server time.

 ## Disclaimer